 Accessible Customer Service Training

 In 2007, the Ontario Government adopted Accessibility Standards for Customer Service under the Accessibility for Ontarians with Disabilities Act (AODA).
-All public sector organizations in Ontario must comply with the regulation by January 1, 2010.
-All private sector organizations in Ontario must comply by January 1, 2012.

 Integrated Accessibility Standards Training